melkasapi/LAVASET/README.md

 ## License

-LAVASET is released under the MIT License.
+LAVASET is released under the GNU License.
 See the LICENSE file for more details.

 ## Contact